-Key sales metrics help MSPs assess and enhance those plans and provide the insight they may need to make tough decisions, such as walking away from unfavorable deals or holding firm on proposal negotiations.
-With so many unknowns in the current economic environment, those KPIs provide the information IT services companies need to sign profitable new clients.
+Key sales metrics help MSPs assess and enhance revenue growth plans and provide the insight your sales teams need to make tough decisions, such as walking away from unfavorable deals or holding firm on proposal negotiations.

 Which sales metrics should MSPs be tracking?
 Here are some of the industry-specific KPIs that let IT owners benchmark their teams’ performance and identify potential improvement areas.